lightbend/circleci-kubernetes-diagnostics-orb/README.md

-# circleci-kubernetes-diagnostics-orb
+# CircleCI Kubernetes Diagnostics Orb

-CircleCI Orb for performing diagnostics on a Kubernetes cluster
+CircleCI Orb for performing diagnostics on a Kubernetes cluster.